-Stocks and commodities cycle.
-The Commodity Channel Index (CCI) was created by Don Lambert.
+To see the latest CCI chart and reading, click on latest CCI Chart and scroll down to the chart.
+Below are some ideas about how to use the CCI.
+First, the Commodity Channel Index (CCI) was created by Don Lambert.
 It is used to detect when cycles begin and end.
 Thus, it has been widely used as a buy and sell signal generator for both stocks and commodities..
 [There are other buy and sell signal systems on this site (moving average crossover systems price and volume surges, and so on).
 There are also illustrations of stock "setup" patterns and "trigger events.."]

 Even the inexperienced observer is aware that stocks exhibit cyclical and trending behavior patterns.
 The problem for traders is detecting when these movements begin and end.
 Traders profit most when they can buy early when a stock begins to trend and sell early when that trend comes to an end.
 The CCI can be a great help in spotting these trend changes.
 It examines current prices in the light of past prices without artificially distorting the raw data.
 For example, it uses a simple average rather than over-weighting data at one end of the measurement period.
 Comparing current prices to a simple moving average also provides a moving reference point (it always reflects current conditions).
 The equation for the CCI uses a divisor that adjusts to reflect price variability.
 This divisor is smaller when the stock is non-trending (when the stock exhibits less variability) and larger when a breakout occurs (when the stock exhibits large variability).
 Thus, it reflects both prices and patterns of price fluctuation.
 Statistically, such numbers are called "measurements of variability."